 We are proud and pleased to have gained a silver award for the quality of our RE.
 We are now working towards Gold in the next year to 18 months.
 Well done to all the children and staff.

 Our SIAMS inspection report has now been officially published.
 We are delighted with the outcome and the feedback about our school and community.
 The report has been sent out to parents and carers today.

-Parents/carers and family are invited to attend class assemblies from today.
-This is an opportunity for you to share the work children have been doing in class.
-Please ensure you arrive at 2.45PM ready for the class to start at 2.50pm.
-The assemblies normally finish by 3.10pm.
+Parents/carers and family are invited to attend class assemblies and other events in the school calendar.
+This is an opportunity for you to share the work children have been doing.

 Please note: these are only for the parents/carers and families of children within the specific class.
 Mobile phones need to be on silent, video is not permitted.
 Further dates for next half-term are on the dates.